MicrosoftDocs/dynamics-365-project-operations/articles/expense/mobile-app-manage-receipts.md

 ---
-title: Manage receipts using the Expense mobile app
+title: Manage receipts by using the Expense mobile app
 description: This article explains how to manage receipts by using the Expense mobile app.
 author: ramagadu
 ms.date: 05/26/2023